FACT-Finder-Web-Components/documentation/markdown/3.x/en/faq.md

 #### Answer:
 `<div data-container="showMore">` is probably located inside the `<div data-container="detailedLinks">` container.
-Currently we have a html structure limitation which forces us to place the `<div data-container="showMore">` container outside.
+Currently, we have a HTML structure limitation which forces us to place the `<div data-container="showMore">` container outside.

 **Correct**
 ```html